open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 Different browsers may have different supported codec list.
 Currently, Edge browser only supports H.264 and OPUS, and there is some video codec capability limitation, such as no FIR support in Edge.

+Safari support is limited.
+Not all functions work in Safari.

 In P2P mode, only one stream per direction can be published between Firefox and other clients.
 Also, <code>unpublish</code> is not available when one side is Firefox.